-CBK transfers Sh7.4b nabbed after demonitisation to consolidated fund
+CBK transfers Sh7.4 billion nabbed after demonitisation to consolidated fund

-The Central Bank of Kenya (CBK) announces today, March 20, 2020, it transferred to the Government Consolidated Fund Sh7.39 related to the demonetization process concluded on September 30, 2019.
+The Central Bank of Kenya (CBK) announced on March 20, it transferred to the Government Consolidated Fund Sh7.39 related to the demonetization process concluded on September 30, 2019.

 In a statement to media houses, CBK said the transfer is in accordance with Sections 9 and 51 of the CBK Act, and followed approval by the CBK Board to wire the cash from the Reserve Fund.